troublecatstudios/noir/docs/reference/NoirEditor/EditorCoroutines/EditorCoroutineUtility.md

                  }
              }
              </code>
-Only types that don't inherit from <see cref="T:UnityEngine.Object">UnityEngine.Object</see> will get collected the next time the GC runs instead of getting null-ed immediately.
+Only types that don't inherit from [UnityEngine.Object](https://docs.unity3d.com/ScriptReference/Object.html) will get collected the next time the GC runs instead of getting null-ed immediately.

 ```csharp